Friction

 Friction example - shoe polish

 When a shoeshiner polishes a shoe with a shoe brush, friction comes into play as the shoe’s surface and the brush make contact and slide against each other.
 This interaction generates the necessary resistance to effectively shine the shoe.
-The bristles of the brush engage with the shoe’s surface, removing dirt and grime, and creating a smooth and polished finish.
-Friction plays a pivotal role in this process, allowing the shoeshiner to achieve a clean and shiny appearance for the shoe, making it look well-cared-for and presentable.
+The bristles of the brush engage with the shoe’s surface, remove dirt and grime, and create a smooth and polished finish.
+Friction plays a pivotal role in this process.
+It allows the shoeshiner to achieve a clean and shiny appearance for the shoe and make it look well-cared-for and presentable.
 Without friction, the process of shining the shoe would be far less effective and efficient.

 Hand rubbing